 Variety is the spice of life

 Welcome to a time of exploration, when your child starts to see her surroundings from an entirely new perspective—sitting upright.
-Sitting helps strengthen her muscles, especially those in her hands.
+Sitting up helps strengthen your Sitter's muscles, especially those in her hands.
 So look out as she starts to investigate everything within her reach.

 EVERY CHILD IS DIFFERENT

 Don’t worry if your little one isn’t developing at the same rate as others at this stage; she’ll master it all on her own time.
 If you’re ever concerned about your child's development, talk to your pediatrician.